Leaseholder consultation explained

 - Give you the opportunity to make written observations within 30 days of receipt of the notice.

-You have the right to make written observations on our proposed works and we must receive these within 30 days of serving you the notice.
-We will provide you with a written response as soon as practicable and tell you what action we will take if the contract specification is to be amended.
 You have the right to nominate a contractor for certain works.
 If you wish to nominate a contractor you should provide their name and address within the 30 days observation period.
-You do not have the right to nominate a contractor if the work is being carried out under an OJEU notice.
+You don't have the right to nominate a contractor if the work is being carried out under an OJEU notice.

 Stage 2: Notice of estimates

-- Give you either a summary of at least two of the tenders or in the case of a contractor appointed under European procurement rules a summary of the reasons for proposing a contractor.
+- Give you either a summary of at least two of the tenders, or in the case of a contractor appointed under European procurement rules, a summary of the reasons for proposing a contractor.

 - Summarise any observations received at Stage 1(Notice of Intent).